zedjasper/ks-utils/README.md

 A set of common utilities for an Android project.
-It includes SugarORM, Prefs, Retrofit, Google Gson and other utility methods.
+It includes SugarORM, Prefs, Retrofit, Google Gson, AQuery and other utility methods.

-You do not need to add retrofit, gson, sugarorm and prefs to your application.
+You do not need to add retrofit, gson, sugarorm, aquery and prefs to your application.
 This library will add those for you.

 ### How to setup